edgeware-network/new-edgeware-docs/docs/quickstart/set-up-a-validator.md

 ### Setup via Validator Tab

+Go to [Staking > Account Actions](https://www.edgeware.app/#/staking/actions), and click "+Validate".
+On the form that opens, select your stash and controller accounts, the amount of EDG you want to bond, and where you would like the reward payouts to be sent.

 ![](/img/polkadot-dashboard-validate-1.png)

+Click "next" to open the second page of the form.
 Here you will need to input the Keys from `rotateKeys`, which is the Hex output from `author_rotateKeys`.
 The keys will show as pending until applied at the start of a new session.

 The "reward commission percentage" is the commission percentage that you can declare against your validator's rewards.
 This is the rate that your validator will be commissioned with.